TheNexusCity/TheNexus/README.md

 ![unknown](https://user-images.githubusercontent.com/58783627/173249099-76672a4c-6acc-4b4d-bde3-cd34db7ac7ba.png)

 ### Adding New Assets and Commiting Them
-When you have made something you want to add to The nexus then you can add it to your git and push it with Github Desktop or command line, depending on your preference.
+When you have made something you want to add to The nexus then you can add it to your git and push it with GitHub Desktop or command line, depending on your preference.

 If you are unfamiliar with shell scripting in the terminal then the Desktop version is probably easier: https://desktop.github.com/
 Here's a tutorial for how to use it: https://www.youtube.com/watch?v=RPagOAUx2SQ